Amended and Restated - As Amended Through June 6, 2015

-- The Trustees, other than Life Trustees and Honorary Trustees, shall not exceed forty-two (42) in number.
+- The Trustees, other than Emeritus Trustees (formerly known as Life Trustees) and Honorary Trustees, shall not exceed forty-two (42) in number.
 Trustees shall be elected by a majority vote of Trustees constituting a quorum.
 The President of the College shall be a Trustee, ex officio, during his or her term of office.

 - Trustees shall consist of those elected with specified terms of office and those elected to terms without limit.

 - General Trustees and Alumni Trustees shall be Trustees with specified terms of office.
-Life Trustees and Honorary Trustees shall be Trustees having terms without limit.
+Emeritus Trustees and Honorary Trustees shall be Trustees having terms without limit.

 - General Trustees shall not exceed thirty-seven (37) in number.
 They shall be elected from candidates proposed by the Committee on Trustees, using policies and procedures approved by the Board.